Navigating U.C.C. Issues in Real Estate Finance Opinions: The ABA/ACMA/ACREL/ACCFL U.C.C. Opinion Report

-This CLE webinar will provide real estate practitioners with guidance on giving and reviewing opinion letters relating to Uniform Commercial Code (UCC) matters.
-The webinar will be based on the UCC Opinion Report released in 2019 by the American Bar Association (ABA), the American College of Mortgage Attorneys (ACMA), and the American College of Real Estate Lawyers (ACREL).
-In connection with that, the panel will examine various issues associated with creating and perfecting a security interest in personal property collateral, fixtures, and non-fixture real estate collateral under the UCC.
+This CLE webinar will provide real estate practitioners with guidance on giving and reviewing opinion letters relating to Uniform Commercial Code (U.C.C.) matters.
+The webinar will be based on the U.C.C.
+Opinion Report released in 2019 by the American Bar Association (ABA), the American College of Mortgage Attorneys (ACMA), and the American College of Real Estate Lawyers (ACREL), with the approval of the American College of Commercial Finance Lawyers (ACCFL).
+In connection with that, the panel will examine various issues associated with creating and perfecting a security interest in personal property collateral, fixtures, and non-fixture real estate collateral under the U.C.C.

 - Personal property